How To Crochet A Granny Square Bag

 bits for hoop art.

-I’m not very far ahead with this.
-I’ve drawn a rough sketch of what I want and now need to sort out all the little bits for it.
-Not sure how it’ll turn out, it’s more of an experiment at this stage.
+I’m not very far ahead with this idea.
+I’ve drawn a rough sketch of what I want (a bouquet of wild flowers) and now need to sort out all the little bits for it.
+I’m not sure how it’ll turn out; it’s more of an experiment at this stage.
 I just really enjoyed making my spring flower stitching a few weeks ago and want to play some more.

 A new crochet ripple baby blanket.

-Then there is an actual finished thing.
-A baby ripple.
-I’m going for the plain border.
-I wasn’t sure.
-I guess I could add something a bit snazzier but feel like I’m finished with it.
+Then there is an actual finished object!
+A baby crochet ripple blanket.
+I’m going for a plain border.
+I guess I could add something a bit snazzier, but I feel like I’m finished with it.

-I thought that was it for WIPs but I’ve got that knitting kicking about somewhere.
+I thought that was it for WIPs, but I’ve got garter stitch knitting kicking about somewhere.

 It feels a bit weird to write this post as I reckon I’ve mostly been banging on about crochet for the last few months.
 This has actually been quite effective because traffic here has gone bonkers (relatively speaking).
-It’s tempting to try and force new crochet ideas upon myself to keep up with momentum.
+It’s tempting to try to force new crochet ideas upon myself to keep up with momentum.
 Not gonna do that though.
-Since I don’t get paid for blahing about my hobbies I’m going to carry on and do whatever I fancy.
-But it is lovely to know that people like things I do, so, thank you.
+Since I don’t get paid for blahing about my hobbies, I’m going to carry on and do whatever I fancy.
+But it is lovely to know that people like things I do, so thank you.
 I’m loving it here. x

 Spring set of needle cases.